Featuring

-Works by Qin Feng, Taiga Chiba, Toru Sugita, Kumiko Yasukawa
+Featuring Works by Qin Feng, Taiga Chiba,

-to present a special collection of works to carry us from the smoky days
+Beatus (Vancouver) is pleased to present a special collection of works

-of autumn into the cool, crisp days of winter.
-Featured
+to carry us from the smoky days of autumn into the cool, crisp

-paintings by Taiga Chiba, etchings by Toru Sugita, and
+paintings by Qin Feng, ink paintings by Taiga Chiba, etchings by Toru

-photographic-based media by Kumiko Yakusawa.
+Sugita, and photographic-based media by Kumiko

-Welcoming winter, Tis the Season
+Yakusawa.
+Tis the Season

 will run from November 1, 2004 to January 8, 2005.